 - 2 shallots, peeled and cut in half *Can substitute 4 garlic cloves

 - ½ bunch lemon thyme, rosemary, and/or parsley *Regular thyme is also ok...whatever you have

 - 1 cup MSG-free broth or stock of any kind

-- 1 tbsp all purpose flour can use gluten free
+- 1 tablespoon all purpose flour can use gluten free

-- ½ tbsp fresh lemon thyme leaves regular thyme is also ok
+- ½ tablespoon fresh lemon thyme leaves regular thyme is also ok

 - Preheat oven to 425 degrees F. Pat chicken till dry and remove any giblets.
 Place chicken in a large roasting pan, breast side up with wings tucked.
 Stuff the cavity garlic, shallots, a handful of herbs.
 Tie legs together with a kitchen string.
 Carefully lift the skin, sliding your fingers under to loosen it.
 Rub softened butter or oil underneath then on top of the skin, all around the chicken.
 Season with freshly cracked black pepper and salt - I used about ½ teaspoon each.
 Cook on the middle rack for 1 hour and 5 minutes and then check.
 Chicken should be a temperature of 165 degrees when inserted in between the thigh and breast - not touching the bone.